For data collection purposes, the following examinations will be conducted:

 The same measurements will be repeated at the age of one year.
-At the age of three and six years, a "normal" lung function (spirometry and Bodyplethys-mographie) will be per-formed as a routine procedure during a medical check-up visit.
+At the age of six and nine years, a "normal" lung function (spirometry and Bodyplethys-mographie) will be per-formed as a routine procedure during a medical check-up visit.

 At the time of the infant lung function, a nasal swab will be done in order to ascertain the presence of viruses and bacteria.
 At this time, the parents will also be asked if they would be willing and able to repeat this swab at home once per week over the course of the entire first year of life, as well as to count the respiratory rate of their child in deep sleep once per week over the first year.

 The study nurses contact the parents by telephone once per week during the first year of life to ask a couple of standardized questions related to the health of their children.

 For medical questions related to the health of your child outside the scope of the SCILD study, the child’s primary care physician should be consulted.

 At the age of six, we will also carry out a MRI check-up.
 This diagnostic tool is a nonradioactive examination, which gives us valuable information about the ventilation and